 Coral Regeneration Project at Veligandu Island Resort & Spa, Maldives

-Veligandu has two house-reefs, abundant with marine life and blessed with soft corals and resident turtles.
+Veligandu has two house reefs, abundant with marine life and blessed with soft corals and resident turtles.
 The west-facing house reef can be easily reached from the beach, while the north reef is a five-minute boat ride from the island.

 With rising ocean temperatures brought about by global warming, coral bleaching is an alarming occurrence in the Maldives and all around the world.
 Corals play a vital role in the marine ecosystem providing food and habitats for many oceanic life species.

-To protect and conserve the island’s reefs, the Veligandu team, in partnership with the Ocean Maldives, continues to enhance its commitment to the environment by launching a pilot project to help regenerate corals and ensure our reefs, aptly named the rainforests of the seas, remain healthy.
+To protect and conserve the island's reefs, the Veligandu team, in partnership with the Ocean Maldives, continues to enhance its commitment to the environment by launching a pilot project to help regenerate corals and ensure the reefs, aptly named the rainforests of the seas, remain healthy.